pyxtal package

 show(**kwargs)[source]

-display the crystal structure
+Display the crystal .

 show_mol_cluster(id, factor=1.5, max_d=4.0, plot=True, ignore_E=False, cmap='YlGn', **kwargs)[source]

-display the local packing environment for a selected molecule
+Display the local packing environment for a selected molecule.

 sort_sites_by_mult()[source]